liocle/libft/README.md

 # libft

 A custom C library containing various standard functions implemented from scratch.
-This library is part of a programming project inspired by the 42 school curriculum.
+This library is part of a programming project from the 42 school curriculum.

 ## Table of Contents
 - [Introduction](#introduction)